Spencer-Gardner/CS260/notes.md

 | startsWith()  | True if the string has a given prefix                        |
 | endsWith()    | True if the string has a given suffix                        |
 | toLowerCase() | Converts all characters to lowercase                         |
+#### Unicode support
+JavaScript supports Unicode by defining a string as a 16-bit unsigned integer that represents UTF-16 strings.
+Unicode support allows JavaScript to represent most languages spoken on the planet.

 ### Functions
 #### Basics